Part of the Accessibility audit

 Who this impacts most

-Every website needs a lang attribute.
+Each website needs a lang attribute.
 It is not specific to multilingual sites.
 Any site that serves content in any language needs to declare that language so screen readers and browsers know how to process it.

 Sites built with older CMS templates may be missing the attribute entirely.
 Many early HTML templates did not include lang on the html tag.
-If the template has not been updated, every page on the site has the same gap.
+If the template has not been updated, each page on the site has the same gap.

 How to fix it

 Step 2: Check your CMS template.
-In WordPress, the lang attribute is usually set in header.php via the language_attributes() function.
+In WordPress, the lang attribute is often set in header.php via the language_attributes() function.
 Check that the function is present and that WordPress knows the site language (Settings > General > Site Language).
 In Shopify, check theme.liquid for the html tag.

 Step 3: Set the correct value for each language version.
 If your site has content in multiple languages, each version needs its own lang value.
 A French page should have lang='fr', not lang='en'.
 Check that your translation plugin or routing system sets this correctly.